 Providing a durable legacy for Oregonians

 The Tillamook Rainforest includes 518,000 acres of state land in Clatsop and Tillamook counties, between greater Portland and the Pacific Ocean.
 Six rivers here in the Nehalem and Tillamook Bay systems—the Trask, Wilson, Kilchis, Miami, Nehalem, and Salmonberry—host extraordinary runs of wild fall Chinook and winter steelhead, as well as spring Chinook, coho, chum, and rainbow and sea-run cutthroat trout.

 These forests and their rivers also provide clean drinking water for 500,000 Oregonians and offer flood protection, carbon sequestration, and climate regulation.
 They are also popular recreation sites for hiking, fishing, camping, hunting, biking, horseback riding, mushroom gathering, and ATV trails.
+Outdoor recreation in the Tillamook powers a $550 million recreation economy on the North Coast that employs more than 10,500 people.